roest01/docker-speedtest-analyser/README.md

 # Facts
-1. The speedtest runs hourly
+1. The speedtest runs hourly per default
-2. No environment variables
-3. nginx is prepared but not configured for SSL yet
+2. nginx is prepared but not configured for SSL yet
-4. data is saved in a _.csv_ under ```/var/www/html/data/result.csv```
+3. data is saved in a _.csv_ under ```/var/www/html/data/result.csv```
-5. First speedtest will be executed in container build
+4. First speedtest will be executed in container build

 # Installation
 The SpeedTest analyser should to run out of the box with docker.